AppsFlyerSDK/appsflyer-react-native-plugin/README.md

 end
 ```

+  Don't use CocoaPods? please see their [DOCS](https://guides.cocoapods.org/using/getting-started.html) .

 2. Create *bridge* between your application and `appsFlyerFramework`:
   In XCode ➜ project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
   Go to `node_modules` ➜ `react-native-appsflyer` and add `RNAppsFlyer.xcodeproj`
    Build your project, It will generate `libRNAppsFlyer.a` file:

     ![enter image description here](https://s26.postimg.org/ucnxv1jeh/react_native_api.png)